-SCI 106.
+h-SCI 106.
 Reaching Beyond the Rational.
 (3).
 This course discusses a present mood of skepticism about the quantifying, objective methods of science.
 The rise to a state of acceptance of the scientific method and a concept of a clockwork universe will be traced.
 Some concepts and ideas which lie on the ragged edge between scientific and irrational will be presented.

 h-SCI 107.
 Energy: Man and the Crisis.
 (3).
-Basic concepts of energy relating to humans and their environment.
-Topics include fundamental principles and limitations of energy conversion, human energy requirements, environmental impact of large scale energy uses, the underlying causes of the impending energy crisis, and possible future energy alternatives.
-Limited mathematics required.
-Taught by the Physics Department.
+A limited mathematical study of the basic concepts of energy as it relates to man and his environment.
+Topics include fundamental principles and limitations of energy conversion, man's energy requirements, environmental impact of large scale energy uses, energy sources - fossil, nuclear, solar.
+The underlying causes of the impending energy crisis will be covered in detail and possible future energy technology alternatives will be discussed.

 h-SCI 108.
 Science and Society.
 (3).
 The relationship of science to society is investigated and discussed.
 An historical approach is used to show the growth of science and development of public attitudes toward science.
 Present relationships between science and society are emphasized.
-Taught by the Physics Department.

 h-SCI 109.
 Relativity and Cosmology.
 (3).
-A treatment of the concepts of special and general relativity, leading to a discussion of a variety of cosmological models.
-The "big bang" and steady-state theories of cosmology are covered, as well as expanding, closed, open models of the universe, and black holes.
-Limited mathematics required.
-Taught by the Physics Department.
+A limited mathematical treatment of the concepts of special and general relativity, leading to a discussion of a variety of cosmological models.
+The "big bang" and steady-state theories of cosmology are covered, as well as expanding, closed, and open models.